-F. Ownership of Open Space.
+F. Ownership of Conservation Space.

-The applicant must identify the current and future owner(s) of the open space who is responsible for maintaining such area/facilities.
-If a homeowners' association is the owner, membership in the association shall be mandatory and automatic for all homeowners within the subdivision and their successors.
-If a homeowners' association is the owner, the association shall have lien authority to ensure the collection of dues from all members.
+The applicant must identify the current and intended future owner(s) of the Conservation Space who is/are responsible for maintaining such area/facilities.
 The responsibility for maintaining the open space and any facilities located thereon shall be borne by the owner.

-G. Management of Open Space.
+G. Management of Conservation Space.

-The applicant shall submit a management plan for all proposed open spaces.
-The plan shall be referred to as the "Open Space Management Plan" and shall include:
+The applicant shall submit a management plan for all proposed Conservation Space.
+Upon initial approval of the management plan by the County, changes to the plan shall be allowed only when approved by the County Board of Commissioners.
+The plan shall be referred to as the "Conservation Space Management Plan" and shall include:

-(1) A statement allocating maintenance responsibilities and establishing guidelines for the upkeep of open spaces and all associated facilities;
+(1) A statement allocating maintenance responsibilities and establishing guidelines for the upkeep of Conservation spaces and all associated facilities;

-(2) Cost estimates for all maintenance, operation and insurance needs for the open space, as well as a plan that outlines the means by which funds will be obtained for such expenses;
+(2) Cost estimates for all maintenance, operation and insurance needs for the Conservation space, as well as a plan that outlines the means by which funds will be obtained for such expenses;